getopenmono/openmono_package/README.md

 You can find relase versions under the *[Releases](https://github.com/getopenmono/project_template/releases)* tab above.

 ### 2. Get ARM GCC
 To compile mono applications, you need a compiler that supports the ARM Cortex-M3 MCU.
 We think the best one is ARM GCC.
 It's free, and you can download it pre-compiled.
-(Compiling compilers are kinda hairy.)
+(Compiling compilers is kinda hairy.)

-Specifically you should use the **ARM GCC NONE EABI** version.[^1] You can download it from [launchpad here](https://launchpad.net/gcc-arm-embedded)
+Specifically you should use the **ARM GCC NONE EABI** version.[^1] You can download it from [Launchpad](https://launchpad.net/gcc-arm-embedded).

 ### 3. Setup the `Makefile`
 Now you must define the path to your installation of ARM GCC NONE EABI.
-Say you installed the compiler here: (If on Linux or Mac)
+Say you are on Linux or Mac and installed the compiler here:

 ```
 /usr/local/gcc-arm-none-eabi-4_9-2015q3